Save the date: Canadian Modern Architecture launches in Vancouver, Lethbridge, Waterloo, Toronto and Halifax

 This panel discussion looks at sustainability in Canada’s past, present and future.
 Panelists include book co-editor Elsa Lam, book contributor Lola Sheppard, architect Martin Liefhebber, and architect Carol Philips.

 Some keys to building more sustainably may be found in Canada.
 Back in the 70s, Canada pioneered the prototype “Passive House” in Saskatchewan – a home with no furnace that captured energy from occupant activities and the sun for heating – as well as the PEI Ark, a self-sufficient home including solar heat, a wind turbine, and a large greenhouse with indoor fish ponds for food.
 Today, architects are figuring out how to build net-zero energy and net-zero carbon buildings.
 This event will include a discussion with panelists Peter Busby, Elsa Lam, and Steven Mannell, moderated by Mary Lynk of Ideas (CBC Radio).
 The panel will be recorded for broadcast on Ideas.
+This event is free to attend, but registration is requested here.

 As part of the University of Lethbridge’s Architecture & Design NOW series, book co-editor Graham Livesey presents an overview of the book Canadian Modern Architecture, 1967 to the present.